 - Serial blood samples for PK analysis will be collected on Day 1 (and Day 4 and Day 7 for the subjects of Japanese descent) for the determination of parathyroid hormone (PTH) concentrations (original and baseline-adjusted) at pre-dose and up to 24 hours post dose.
-These blood samples will be collected according to the Schedule of Assessments. - Serial blood samples for PD analysis will be collected on Day 1 (and Day 4 and Day 7 for the subjects of Japanese descent) at pre-dose and up to 24 hours post dose for the determination of serum calcium, phosphate, and albumin concentrations. - Safety and tolerability will be determined through assessment of treatment-emergent adverse events (TEAEs) and vital signs, electrocardiogram (ECG) findings, and clinical laboratory evaluations on Day 1 pre-dose and up to 24 hours post dose for the non-Hispanic, Caucasian subjects and Day 1 pre-dose and up to 24 hours post last dose (Day 8) for the subjects of Japanese descent. - Additional blood samples for safety purposes will be collected for assessment of anti-PTH antibodies.
+These blood samples will be collected according to the Schedule of Assessments. - Serial blood samples for PD analysis will be collected on Day 1 (and Day 4 and Day 7 for the subjects of Japanese descent) at pre-dose and up to 24 hours post dose for the determination of serum calcium, phosphate, and albumin concentrations. - Safety and tolerability will be determined through assessment of treatment-emergent adverse events (TEAEs) from Day 1 time of dose up to the follow up visit and vital signs, electrocardiogram (ECG) findings, and clinical laboratory evaluations on Day 1 pre-dose and up to 24 hours post dose for the non-Hispanic, Caucasian subjects and Day 1 pre-dose and up to 24 hours post last dose (Day 8) for the subjects of Japanese descent. - Additional blood samples for safety purposes will be collected for assessment of anti-PTH antibodies.